 The world of volunteering is constantly evolving and as a leader of volunteering in New Zealand VNZ is taking up the challenge to facilitate and distribute new research, ideas and more on the world of volunteering.

-This series will offer short 30-minute episodes delivering a mixture of presentation and conversation style information.
-Our guest presenters will be leading national and international speakers, exploring topics on volunteering to help you better lead, manage and develop your volunteer workforce.
+We have delivered a range of online learning events delivering a mixture of presentation and conversation style information.
+Our guest presenters are leading national and international speakers, exploring topics on volunteering to help you better lead, manage and develop your volunteer workforce.

 To mark Student Volunteer Week, our first speaker Professor Kirsten Holmes of Curtin University explores the Volunteering to Learn study .
 This was the first study to examine all stakeholder perspectives involved in university student volunteering: students, universities, program managers, host organisations and voluntary sector peak bodies.